afantasia-me/afantasia-me.github.io/_posts/2020-05-28-mors-et-tributa.md

 Perhaps, that last day is when I wake up, and slowly make my way out from yet another dream within the dream.

 Maybe I finally wake up when it's over.
-Or perhaps that's the final one, is when I'm awake at last.
+Or perhaps that's the final one, when I'm awake at last.

-Maybe that's when I'll see myself, perhaps with a name and face I don't recognise, but somehow just _know_ what the paper represents.
+Maybe that's when I'll see myself, perhaps with a name and face I don't recognise, but somehow just *know* what the paper represents.

 ...
 After all, if this is a loop, then doesn't someone have to start it?
 I did have to die in order to become the Grim Reaper, didn't I?